 The school recognises that pupils who are the subjects of abuse or who live in situations of domestic violence may exhibit distressed or challenging behaviour and may not be reaching their full academic potential.
 The school ensures that appropriate support mechanisms are in place in school.

-16. Children with Special Educational Needs and Disabilities
+16. Children with Special Educational Needs and Disabilities or physical health issues

 The school acts in accordance with its Special Educational Needs Policy.